mganeko/mediasoup_sample_v2/README.md

 * mediasoup Web site [https://mediasoup.org](https://mediasoup.org)
 * based on [mediasoup-sample by footnik](https://github.com/footniko/mediasoup-sample)
 * This sample is build for mediasoup v2.6.
 This does not work with mediasoup v1.x.
+* This sample is check on macOS 10.13 High Sierra.
 * samples:
   * multi-party with WebSocket
   * multi-party with Socket.io